Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents GenLoc, a novel information retrieval-based bug localization technique that integrates semantic retrieval with step-by-step reasoning capabilities of LLMs.
-An evaluation on over 9,000 real-world bugs from six diverse Java projects shows that GenLoc outperforms existing techniques in terms of Accuracy@k, MRR@10, and MAP@10.
-The results highlight GenLoc’s ability to localize bugs that lack direct lexical overlap with code, a major challenge for conventional IR-based methods.
-Moreover, GenLoc can localize the highest number of unique bugs, demonstrating its potential to complement existing approaches.
+This paper presents GenLoc, a novel IRBL technique that integrates semantic retrieval with LLM-driven iterative code analysis.
+We evaluate GenLoc on over 9,000 real-world bugs from six large-scale Java projects, the GHRB dataset and the SWE-Bench Lite dataset.
+Across all datasets, GenLoc consistently outperforms traditional IR-based methods, deep learning models, state-of-the-art LLM-based IRBL techniques and the file-level localization stages of recent issue localization approaches in terms of Accuracy@k, MRR@10 and MAP@10.
+Moreover Genloc can localize the largest number of unique bugs that other techniques fail to identify, demonstrating its effectiveness over existing IRBL techniques and issue localization pipelines.

-In future, GenLoc could be extended to support method-level bug localization to provide finer-grained debugging assistance.
-Furthermore, the impact of different LLMs on both the effectiveness and efficiency of localization could be analyzed.